processone/eturnal/README.md

 The eturnal server is configured by editing the `/etc/eturnal.yml` file.
 This file uses the (indentation-sensitive!)
 [YAML][10] format.
-For TURN relaying to work, you'll have to specify the [shared authentication][3] `secret` and (at least if the server is running behind NAT) also the `relay_ipv4_addr` option, which should be set to the server's _external_ IPv4 address.
-As an example, a minimal configuration for offering STUN and TURN services on port 3478 (UDP and TCP) might look like this:
+For TURN relaying to work, you'll have to specify the [shared authentication][3] `secret` and (if autodetection fails) also the `relay_ipv4_addr` option, which should be set to the server's _external_ IPv4 address.
+As an example, a configuration for offering STUN and TURN services on port 3478 (UDP and TCP) might look like
+this:

 ```yaml
 eturnal: